 One must remember that thrilling the kiddies is big in my Halloween obsessed village.
-So, with my hubbard squash and my new decoration this year which was a strand of felted witches hats that I looped above my front door, I was prepared to keep up with the Joneses.
-(You MUST click on the caption link and see this youtube video.
-These are my incredible next door neighbors.)
+So, with my hubbard squash and my new decoration this year which was a strand of felted witches hats that I looped above my front door, I was prepared to keep up with my next door neighbors, “the Joneses”.
+(Go to caption link.)

 Oh yeah, and then there was that perpetual pesky candy problem.
 I teased my always healthy, still naive young mother friend that this year we were doing Trick or Kale.
 She approved.
 But, while she baked up some nice little low-sugar treat squares and packaged them individually, warning kids that her offerings were not going to induce a diabetic coma, I was reduced again to the dissemination of some chocolate.
 Trying to minimize the collective damage, my designated door answerers were strongly instructed in “No Picksies!”
 This meant no one gets to just put their hand in the cauldron and take what they want.
 I reminded my daughter who came home for the evening, “They just get one kiss.”

-For example, HT publicly whined that “Arugula tastes like soap and fire had a baby”.
+For example, Honest Toddler publicly whined that “Arugula tastes like soap and fire had a baby”.
 Clearly, it does not know that this lovely oak leaf-shaped green is related to the Cruciferous Family.
 It is chock full of sulforaphanes, glucosinolates and chlorophyll with many benefits to live for.
-HT might want to start thinking about things like the prevention of macular degeneration and cancer.
-Also, may candy-seeking, trans-fat cracker munching HT be reminded that its adorable little baby fat, may not suit it so well in the future.
-My bloggler kindly suggests it start with baby arugula and recommends these versatile uses.
+That candy-seeking, trans-fat cracker munching child might want to start thinking about things like the prevention of macular degeneration and cancer.
+My smart for its age bloggler kindly suggests it start with baby arugula and recommends these versatile uses.

-But, while there may be some definite differences between these two,they do have one toddler bearing trait in common–they LOVE attention.
-It was touching when HT had to wonder if when someone goes from cutting your grapes into fourths to cutting them in halves, do they trust you more or love you less?
+But, while there may be some definite differences between these two, they do have one toddler bearing trait in common–they LOVE attention.
+It was touching when Honest Toddler had to wonder if when someone goes from cutting your grapes into fourths to cutting them in halves, do they trust you more or love you less?

 So, if you can, send some blog love in a blog-like way.
 It takes a village to raise a blog.